MicrosoftDocs/VBA-Docs/api/Access.TextBox.PostalAddress.md

 # TextBox.PostalAddress property (Access)

-You can use the **PostalAddress** property to specify or determine the postal code and the Customer Barcode data corresponding to the address information displayed in a specified field or text box.
+Use the **PostalAddress** property to specify or determine the postal code and the Customer Barcode data corresponding to the address information displayed in a specified field or text box.
 The PostalAddress Property Wizard enables the setting of these properties.
 Read/write **String**.

 ## Syntax